MazontheMoon/css_cheatsheet_animations/README.md

  ## Mission

-To quickly and easily reference CSS elements or values.
+As a frontend developer, I want to quickly and easily reference CSS elements or values when working on a project.

  ## Requirements